bhuisgen/zabbix-docker/README.md

 ## Introduction

-Zabbix-docker is a daemon to retrieve docker metrics from the running host where it runs and to send them to a Zabbix server or proxy.
+Zabbix-docker is an agent which monitors the local docker engine, gets his metrics and sends them to a Zabbix server or proxy.

 ## Setup